-Evans is a former diplomat to Beijing, and retired professor of Chinese history at the University of Alberta.
+Evans was a diplomat to Beijing and retired professor of Chinese history at the University of Alberta.
 His recounting of Ronning’s apologia is mournful, as though the old man’s lapses must not detract from his unusual life story.
 The result is an intriguing glimpse of China in turmoil and one Canadian’s attempt to make sense of it all.

 Born of Lutheran missionaries in Hubei Province in 1894, Ronning carried an early childhood memory of his parents fleeing the 1900 Boxer rebellion.
 As a diplomat posted to Chongqing in 1945, Ronning recalled he had to store his soap by dangling it from a string so the rats wouldn’t eat it.
 Attending a state banquet in 1971, he exchanged riddles that are amusing only to those immersed in Chinese culture: “What is a golden axe with a silver handle?
 A bean sprout!”

 Ronning often returned to Alberta where his family homesteaded.
 He served a term in the legislature as a United Farmers candidate.
 Yet over and over he found himself back in the Motherland.